I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_power_policy_idle_settings.md

 <b>WdfUseDefault</b> - Powering down is initially enabled by default; but if the <b>UserControlOfIdleSettings</b> member is set to <b>IdleAllowUserControl</b>, the <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/user-control-of-device-idle-and-wake-behavior">user's setting or driver's INF file</a> overrides the initial value.

 If powering down is enabled, the device has a wake-up capability, and the idle timeout value expires, the framework calls the driver's <a href="..\wdfdevice\nc-wdfdevice-evt_wdf_device_arm_wake_from_s0.md">EvtDeviceArmWakeFromS0</a> callback function before the device enters a low-power state.

+`PowerUpIdleDeviceOnSystemWake`

+A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed enumerator that indicates whether the device will return to its working (D0) state when the system returns to its working (S0) state.
+This member is valid only if the driver sets the <b>IdleCaps</b> member to <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_power_policy_s0_idle_capabilities.md">IdleCannotWakeFromS0</a>.
+The <b>PowerUpIdleDeviceOnSystemWake</b> member can have one of the following values:

+<b>WdfTrue</b> - If both the device and the system are in a low-power state, the device returns to its working state when the system returns to its working state.

+<b>WdfFalse</b> - If both the device and the system are in a low-power state, the device remains in the low-power state when the system returns to its working state.

+<b>WdfUseDefault</b> - The default value that the framework uses if the driver does not set a different value.
+This value has the same meaning as <b>WdfFalse</b>.

+If the <b>PowerUpIdleDeviceOnSystemWake</b> member is set to <b>WdfFalse</b> or <b>WdfUseDefault</b>, the device returns to its working state only when software accesses the device, such as when an application sends an I/O request to the device.
+For more information, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/a-device-returns-to-its-working-state">A Device Returns to Its Working State</a>.

+The <b>PowerUpIdleDeviceOnSystemWake</b> member is available in version 1.9 and later versions of KMDF, and starting in version 2.0 of UMDF.

+`IdleTimeoutType`

+A <a href="..\wdfdevice\ne-wdfdevice-_wdf_power_policy_idle_timeout_type.md">WDF_POWER_POLICY_IDLE_TIMEOUT_TYPE</a>-typed enumerator  that indicates how the <b>IdleTimeout</b> member is used.

+The <b>IdleTimeoutType</b> member is available in version 1.11 and later versions of KMDF, and starting in version 2.0 of UMDF.
+See additional information in Remarks.

 `ExcludeD3Cold`